techstreams/TSChatWise/docs/Install.md

 ## Advanced TSChatWise Configuration Options

 TSChatWise provides some advanced configuration options.
-The following tables outlines the configuration options which can be changed by the TSChatWise Google Sheet owner to provide a more customized experience.
+The following code and table outline the configuration options which can be changed by the TSChatWise Google Sheet owner to provide a more customized experience.

 <br>